b1tsh1ft3r/mk2-msu-md/README.md

 # How to build
 Simply run the patch.sh shell script.
 This is setup to call wine on a linux system which will run the .exe file asm68k.exe.
-You can alternatively patch the rom using dosbox to run the .exe file as well.
+You can alternatively patch the rom using dosbox to run asm68k.exe file as well.